Minty-cyber/BasicLingua-Webapp/README.md

 # BasicLingua-WebApp 🌐💻

-BasicLingua-WebApp is a web platform that showcases the features of BasicLingua, a Gemini LLM-based Python library designed by @[FareedKhan-dev] .
+BasicLingua-WebApp is a web platform that showcases the features of BasicLingua, a Gemini LLM-based Python library designed by @[FareedKhan-dev](https://github.com/FareedKhan-dev).
 This platform demonstrates various linguistic tasks such as tokenization, stemming, lemmatization, and many other features.
 Users can interact with the functionalities provided by BasicLingua through an intuitive web interface.